Icon New game New game

 2

-polar geostationary
+geostationary polar

 Weather satellites can be orbiting , cover the whole Earth asynchronously ( at different times ) or be ( hoovering over the same spot on the equator .